FedEx (FDX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, FedEx’s ROIC averaged 4.2 percentage point decreases over the last few years.
+Over the last few years, FedEx’s ROIC averaged 3.7 percentage point decreases each year.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-We enjoyed seeing FedEx beat analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its full-year EPS guidance fell slightly short of Wall Street’s estimates.
-Overall, this print was mixed but still had some key positives.
-The stock traded up 5.3% to $238.95 immediately following the results.
+It was good to see FedEx beat analysts’ EPS expectations this quarter.
+We were also glad its full-year EPS guidance trumped Wall Street’s estimates.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 3.8% to $369.71 immediately following the results.

 13. Is Now The Time To Buy FedEx?